-Theone of our winter 2018-19 picks for "Editor's Choice".
-Check out our review why to find out why we chose it.
+Theis one of our picks for "Editor's Choice" in Winter 2018-19.
+Check out our review to find out why we chose it.

 Released in the summer of 2018 around the same time as Creality’s Ender-3, the Anycubic Chiron, the Ultimaker S5 and the Lulzbot Mini 2, you could be forgiven for letting the TEVO Flash pass you by.
 We were quick to poke fun at the name, thinking it a lawsuit waiting to happen.